-A. Layers panel menu B. Layer Group C. Layer D. Expand/Collapse Layer effects E. Layer effect F. Layer thumbnail
+A. Layers panel menu B. Filter C. Layer Group D. Layer E. Expand/Collapse Layer effects F. Layer effect G. Layer thumbnail

 At the top of the Layers panel, the filtering options help you find key layers in complex documents quickly.
 You can display a subset of layers based on name, kind, effect, mode, attribute, or color label.

 When you create a new image with a white background or a colored background, the bottommost image in the Layers panel is called Background.
 An image can have only one background layer.
 You cannot change the stacking order of a background layer, its blending mode, or its opacity.
 However, you can convert a background into a regular layer, and then change any of these attributes.